 When it's nice out, you gotta grill.
 Those char marks = smoky flavor.
-There are two grilling techniques that we love when preparing salmon.
+There are two grilling techniques that we love for salmon.

-First, up: how to cook salmon straight on the grill (or grill pan).
-As always, season your fish first.
-Heat grill over medium-high heat, and oil grates (to make flipping easier).
+First up: how to cook salmon straight on the grill (or grill pan).
+As always, season your fish.
+Heat grill over medium-high heat, and oil the grates to make flipping easier.
 Add salmon skin-side down and let cook 6 to 8 minutes, or until the bottom half of the fish looks opaque and the skin easily releases from the grill.
 Flip and cook 4 to 6 minutes longer, or until the entirety of the fish is cooked through.

 Grilled salmon foil packs are next!
 We love 'em because you can basically prepare your whole meal in one packet.
-And it's a really fun way to serve dinner to guests.
+And it's a really fun way to serve dinner to guests without the mess.